 What are the origins of our program?

 Thoughtful men from Aristotle to Robert Louis Stevenson have observed the exploratory nature of children, and in recent years a number of educators have considered the restructuring of traditional education in light of these observations.
 Jean Piaget, John Dewey, John Holt, William Glasser, Charles Silberman, Susan Isaacs, and others proposed a learning system which, as well as being concerned with the transmission of knowledge, also considered the manner in which children learn.
 The system was first implemented in England during World War II when traditional schooling was disrupted.
-Subsequently many classrooms across the United States have implemented the concepts of that are Hooker Oak.
+Subsequently, many classrooms across the United States have implemented the same concepts that Hooker Oak embodies.

 What are the goals of the Hooker Oak Classroom?